newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

    return temp
 ```

-You'll see whoever imagined this lover circular shifts.
+You'll see whoever imagined this loved circular shifts.

 With a given username, you would obtain the same hash the binary computes using `derived_key(transient_key(username))`.